YazanAi-Dev3/telegram-summarizer-bot/README.md

 # Telegram Conversation Summarizer Bot

-A sophisticated, dual-engine Telegram bot designed to summarize conversations within groups.
-This bot is built with a modular and scalable architecture, featuring a database for message archiving and a configurable summarization engine.
+A professionally engineered, dual-engine Telegram bot service designed to summarize conversations within groups.
+This project has evolved from a simple script into a fully automated, testable, and deployable service with a persistent database and a complete CI/CD pipeline.

-The primary use case is to help users who have been away from a busy group to quickly catch up on the discussions they missed.
+The primary use case is to help users who have been away from a busy group to quickly catch up on the discussions they missed by providing accurate summaries of conversation segments.

 ---

-## Features
+## Core Features

-* **Dual Summarization Engines**: Switch between a high-quality, Transformer-based abstractive summarizer and a lightweight, traditional extractive summarizer via a simple configuration change.
+* **Dual Summarization Engines**: Easily switch between a high-quality, Transformer-based abstractive summarizer and a lightweight, traditional extractive summarizer via a simple configuration change.
-* **Database Archiving**: Automatically archives all messages from a group into a local SQLite database for later retrieval.
+* **Persistent Database Archiving**: Automatically archives all messages from a group into a persistent PostgreSQL database, ensuring data is never lost.
-* **Conversation Range Summarization**: Users can specify the exact portion of a conversation to summarize by replying to a starting message.
+* **Conversation Range Summarization**: Users can specify the exact portion of a conversation to summarize by replying to a starting message, or summarize the most recent messages.
 * **Hybrid Summarization Logic**: Intelligently handles very long conversations by splitting them into chunks, summarizing each part, and then summarizing the results for a comprehensive final output.
+* **Automated Testing Suite**: Includes a full suite of unit and integration tests using `pytest` to ensure code quality and reliability.
+* **Continuous Integration & Delivery (CI/CD)**: Features a complete GitHub Actions pipeline that automatically runs tests, builds a new Docker image, and triggers deployment on every push to the main branch.
+* **Rich Command Set**: Includes user-friendly commands like `/help` for guidance and `/stats` for displaying chat analytics queried directly from the database.
-* **Dockerized**: Comes with a `Dockerfile` for easy, consistent deployment on any cloud platform.
+* **Dockerized for Portability**: Comes with a `Dockerfile` for easy, consistent deployment on any cloud platform that supports containers.
-* **Professional Architecture**: Built with a clean, modular design (Separation of Concerns) for high maintainability and scalability.

 ---

 ## Tech Stack

 * **Backend**: Python, FastAPI
-* **Telegram API**: `python-telegram-bot`
+* **Telegram Integration**: `python-telegram-bot`
+* **Database**: PostgreSQL
-* **Database**: SQLite with SQLModel (ORM)
+* **ORM**: SQLModel
 * **AI Engine (Pro)**: `transformers` (Hugging Face)
 * **AI Engine (Lightweight)**: `sumy` & `nltk`
+* **Testing**: `pytest`, `pytest-asyncio`, `httpx`
+* **CI/CD**: GitHub Actions, Docker
-* **Deployment**: Docker
+* **Deployment**: Render

 ---